Keyne: Sources

 Numerous dedications to Saint Keyne exist in areas as diverse as South Wales, Anglesey, Somerset, Hertfordshire, and Cornwall.
 The only literary source on the life of Saint Keyne is the Vita Sanctae Keynae, which was edited by John of Tynemouth and included in his Sanctilogium Angliae Walliae Scotiae et Hiberniae in the 14th century.
-Unfortunately, this account is probably not trustworthy, as it was recorded nearly 800 years after her death.
+This account is probably not trustworthy, as it was recorded nearly 800 years after her death.
 No contemporary sources about her or her life have survived.